27th & 28th JUNE

 Trophies

-Now in its fifth year, Heveningham Concours brings together some fifty of the world’s finest motor cars which compete for top honours & special commendations in three motorsport categories: best pre-war, best post-war & best supercar.
+2026 will see the ninth edition of Heveningham Concours.
+The event brings together around fifty of the world’s finest motor cars which compete for top honours & special commendations in a variety of categories.
 There is also an award for Horsepower Hill.

 Supercar